 be substituted for the corresponding

-identifier [[i]]
+identifier [[i]] (see examples).

 Additional arguments for the

-user-defined function f
+user-defined function f.

 A character string.